If you are the kind of person that already keeps everything clean and ordered in a binder, you probably can skip this step.

 And lastly, make it an habit to scan (or put in the recycling bin automatically) as you receive some more mail or papers.
 And do it as soon as possible.
 This will keep your house paper free and you’ll feel liberated.

 You can also ask institutions like your bank or your Internet provider to send their communications via email instead of paper.
 This should also make you save some bucks since they usually reward this “go-green” principle.

 What about you?
 How do you keep your home paperless?

-Are you afraid of using Google Apps or Dropbox?
+Are you afraid of using Google Drive or Dropbox?
 Do you see any folders name that should be added above?